-Kh Asif asks PTI chief to show party foreign funding’s money trail
+Kh Asif asks PTI chief to show party’s foreign funding money trail

 ISLAMABAD, Jan 23 (APP): Minister for Defence Khawaja Muhammad Asif on Monday said that Pakistan Tehreek-i-insaf (PTI) Chief Imran Khan should stop misleading the nation and show money trail of his party foreign fundings.

-Election Commission of Pakistan (ECP) has started hearing on embezzlement in PTI’s party funds and issued a contempt of court notice to Imran Khan.
+Talking to media outside the Supreme Court, the minister said that Election Commission of Pakistan (ECP) had started hearing on embezzlement in PTI’s party funds and issued a contempt of court notice to Imran Khan.

-He said that now Imran Khan has to inform how he collected money in the name of donation and Zakaat and using such donations in the name of his mother.
+He said that now Imran Khan had to inform how he collected money in the name of donations and Zakat, which he was using in the name of his mother.

-on one hand they were demanding us to show money trial proves while on other hand they were hiding it from the ECP.
+The PTI leadership should avoid adopting double standard as on the one hand they were demanding PML-N to show money trail proof, while on the other hand they were hiding it from the ECP.

-He said that ECP was a major setup regarding any election activity in
+He said the ECP was a major setup regarding any election activity in

 the country and all grievances were directly sent and heard by the commission.

-He questioned “Why PTI’s chief failed to inform the commission about money trail of foreign funding.”
+He questioned, “Why PTI’s chief failed to inform the commission about money trail of foreign funding.”

-He said that it was for the first time in the history of the country
+He said that it was for the first time in the history of the country that old money transaction record was being provided with full documents before the court.

-He added “We being an elected public representative were accountable to every one and we consider it our responsibility to patiently show all proves regarding money transaction in any explanation.”
+“We being an elected public representatives are accountable to every one and we consider it our responsibility to patiently show all the proofs regarding money transaction in any explanation.”

-PML-N leader Ameer Mauqam said that despite heavy claims of change, the PTI government in Khyber Pakhtunkhwa has failed to address the sufferings of people.
+PML-N leader Ameer Mauqam said that despite heavy claims of change, the PTI government in Khyber Pakhtunkhwa had failed to address the sufferings of the people.

 He added even medicines were not available for road accident patients.